TO: CPOA Members

 - The chance to exchange ideas and perspectives with other statewide volunteer leaders

-The Board Development Committee has identified a number of desired attributes that will be part of the selection process for new board members.
+The Board Development Committee has identified a number of desired attributes that will be part of the consideration process for new board members.

-- Recognized leadership in the law enforcement community.
+- Recognized efforts/leadership within the law enforcement community.
 Examples include participation in local or statewide public safety initiatives/commissions/task forces (community or agency), educational advancement, or philanthropic organizations.

-- Relevant expertise in the disciplines of organizational management, such as branding, fundraising, component relations, finance, core initiative fulfillment, and strategic alliances.
+- Experience in the disciplines of organizational management, such as branding, fundraising, component relations, finance, core initiative fulfillment, and strategic alliances.

-- Commitment to participate in three to four board meetings a year*.
-ASAE board members are also asked to attend CPOA events and campaigns, such as Legislative Day, COPSWEST, or to testify at the Capitol.
+- Commitment to fully and actively participate in four board meetings a year*.
+CPOA board members are also asked to attend CPOA events and campaigns, such as Legislative Summit, Advance, CW Fleet, or to testify at the Capitol.

-Download and read the position descriptions and selection criteria and then complete a nominee packet (or recommend that someone you know does!).
-Go to www.cpoa.org/membership/get-involved and click the link in the Board of Directors area.
+to go online to download and read the position descriptions and selection criteria and then complete a nominee packet (or recommend that someone you know does!).
+Nomination packets must be submitted by April 24, 2020.

-If you have questions about CPOA, please contact Executive Director Carol Leveroni at firstname.lastname@example.org.
-Additionally, if you are not currently active in your region, we recommend that you reach out to the region chairs and attend the region meetings to learn more about CPOA.
+If you have questions about CPOA, please contact Executive Director Carol Leveroni at .
+Additionally, if you are not currently active in your , we recommend that you reach out to the region chairs and attend the region meetings to learn more about CPOA.

 The uniqueness of CPOA has always been its diversity of agencies and leadership ranks.
 We encourage all interested in making a difference to the law enforcement profession through CPOA’s goals and strategies to become involved.
 There has never been a better time than right now!